raghuugare/rubber/README.md

-# My experiments with LaTeX...! :-)
+# My experiments with LaTeX...

 When I fell in love with Donald Knuth's TeX, I naturally also came across LaTeX by Leslie Lamport.